teamtv/teamtv-example-widget/README.md

 _Simple Example how to build a widget for on your website which includes data from the teamtv EventStream_

+Everyone wants to show some interesting information to their fans.
+To include such interesting information you can now build a teamtv widget.
+This will use the eventstream api (which includes all match events) to populate cool widgets.

+# Getting started

+This repository contains all the boilerplate required to build a widget.
+It also contains an example of a widget to get you started.
+The only thing you need to do is build it.

+## Creating your own widget

+In the `src` directory there are two files: `Widget.js` and `Widget.css`.

 ## Building

 ```bash